goabstract/Marketing-for-Engineers/README.md

 * Social networks.
 You can find opinion leaders by checking the keywords search, followers number and engagement level.
 * [Twitonomy](http://www.twitonomy.com/) gives a detailed info about influencer from his Twitter profile.
 It can show people who are interacting with the influencer on the regular basis.
 Those people can become your starting point to get to the top-niche person.
 * [Followerwonk](https://moz.com/followerwonk/analyze/) gives a huge base of data about any Twitter user.
 * Use RSS apps for getting content from influencers' blogs.
 You can comment those posts and share good one via your social media.
 [Selfoss](https://selfoss.aditu.de/) is a good RSS app.
-It's an open source :octocat:, so you may dig into its code and customize things.
+It's an open source, so you may dig into its code and customize things.

 ## :cat: Marketing for Product Hunt Launch
 Product Hunt (PH) is a place to discover, share, and geek out about new products in tech.
 Submitting your product there is a good way to appear in front of journalists, tech people and fellow makers.
 After submission, the product will participate in the daily race.
 The race starts PST 00:00 and finishes PST 23:59.
 You have to get as many upvotes and comments as you can by the end of the day! :trophy: The most successful products appear on the Homepage and can get a lot of honest feedback, downloads, users and PR buzz.
 Please, check success PH stories to decide if PH is the right launch platform for you!